mstoyanovca/music-lessons/README.md

-And Android application for scheduling music lessons in a school.
+An Android application for scheduling music lessons.

 The latest update includes:
 - the app was rewritten in Kotlin;